Coder-ACJHP/Hotel-Properties-Management-System/README.md

 Coder HMS is hotels managing system application, cross platform (Made by Java).Easy to use simple user interface,<br>
-understandable text with icons and every thing colored.
-The application is composed from seven packs : <br>
+understandable text with icons and every object colored.It's support 4 different languages [ENG, AR, ES, TR] and it composed from seven packs : <br>
 <h4>1- Main window <h4>[All windows will open on this scene, check your current user, date, EURO, DOLLAR, POUND exchange as live from <br> status bar, manage your application from menu bar {Exit, change user, update password, sen email, open calculator, exchange, <br>
 change user interface theme and etc.}]